cashsun/hanabi/README.md

 ## Local config file override

 You can copy `<user home folder>/.hanabi.json` to your working directly (e.g. project level) to override user level config.
 LLMs are merged by provider name.
-Use `/gen` handle to generate one for you.
+Use `/gen` or `hanabi gen` handle to generate one for you.

 ## Streaming mode